pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0110.md

 }
 ```

 That's quite simple behavior for right now, but in the future it can become a lot more complex.
+We
-We may start to track analytics events in this method, we may perform custom error handling,
+may start to track analytics events in this method, we may perform custom error handling, or we may
-or we may open a socket connection to get a live stream of user updates from the server.
+open a socket connection to get a live stream of user updates from the server.

-So, we are going to want to get some test coverage on this method so that we can get a better
+So, we are going to want to get some test coverage on this method in order to get a better
 understanding of its complexities in the future.
 Luckily it is quite straightforward to test.
+We can
-We can simply create the model with some mock dependencies, invoke the `onAppear` method, and then
+simply create the model with some mock dependencies, invoke the `onAppear` method, and then assert
-assert on how the model changed after:
+on how the model changed after:

 ```swift
 class FeatureTests: XCTestCase {